Omeprazole Side Effects On Weight, Appetite, Mental Health, Cancer, & More.

 The following side effects are rare but they may have potentially serious effects on health.

-- Skin rashes and lesions similar to systemic lupus erythematosus.
+- Skin rashes and lesions are similar to systemic lupus erythematosus.

 - Bone fractures.